Grave 81

 "May her soul rest in Peace"

 We know from J Bunford's letters that are preserved in the archives of the Board of Deputies of British Jews that 'My father and mother visited England for my mother's health.
 She died in Bath 26th May 1867.
 My father is buried here (Philadelphia).
-Two sisters of my father (Samuel Samuel) are buried also in Bath'.
+Two sisters of my father (David Samuel) are buried also in Bath'.
 We know one of these is Matilda Samuel (grave 82).
 However, J Bunford was mistaken about the other sister , Caroline, who returned to London where she died in November 1867.

 J Bunford Samuel visited the Burial Ground in Combe Down in September 1908 when he was in England.
 He met Mr (Reuben) Somers (buried Bath 1842 in an unmarked grave) and was concerned that there were not enough funds for the repairs and upkeep of the Burial Ground.